EASEx/EASEx.github.io/docs/architecture/intro.md

 # Introduction

-The system is composed of several component which are discussed in detail below.
-We split the discussion into backend and frontend architecture.
+EASEx comprises several components which are discussed in detail below.
+We split the discussion into the backend and frontend architecture.

 ## Backend

-The backend is composed of the primnary proxy server that houses the following components
+The backend contains the primary proxy server that houses the following components

 - [NLU](nlu)
 - [3D Renderer (R3D)](r3d)